hues-platform/energy-hub-model-generator-aimms/NOTES.md

 ## PRIORITY

-* Verify the current setup.
-Do some checks to make sure the results make sense.

 * Add to documentation the following notes:
 NOTE: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas"
 NOTE: By convention, each hub in the input files has to have all the demands listed, and the hubs should be ordered chronologically across the columns.